Adapty cohorts are designed to answer several important questions:

 - It doesn't exclude proceeds and shows the revenue as absolute values (mark #2).

 - The time period we're working with is the last 6 months, and every cohort segment is 1 month long (mark #3).

-- The Total row (mark #4) displays the cumulative value for each period. $29,5K in the first cell of the Total row accumulates the first period (subscription activation) proceeds from all months (June, July, and so on) until the end of the timeframe.
+- The Total row (mark #4) displays the cumulative value for each period. $23,5K in the first cell of the Total row accumulates the first period (subscription activation) revenue from all months (Feb, Mar, and so on) until the end of the timeframe.

-- The first column of the June 2022 row (mark #5) shows the first period (subscription activation) proceeds of $677 from the customers who installed the app in June 2022.
-The second column of the June 2022 row shows week 2 (subscriptions renewed to the 2nd week) proceeds of $476 who installed the app in June 2022.
+- The first column of the Feb 2023 row (mark #5) shows the first period (subscription activation) revenue of $3.26 from the customers who installed the app in Feb 2023.
+The second column of the Feb 2023 row shows week 2 (subscriptions renewed to the 2nd week) revenue of $2.29 who installed the app in Feb 2023.

-- On the right, you can see Total Proceeds and APPPU (mark #6).
+- On the table you can see Total revenue, APPPU, and ARPAS (mark #6).
 You can read more about them a little further in this article.

 You can hover on any cell in the cohort to view detailed metrics for this period.

 The cells with oblique lines in the background are the periods that are not finished yet, so the values in them might be increased.

 Adapty offers a wide range of controls to help you gain valuable insights when looking into your cohorts' analyses.
 By default, Adapty builds cohorts based on the data from all purchases.
 It might be useful to filter all the products of the same duration or specific products.
 You can also use country, store, paywall, segment, and attribution data as a filter.
 You can find more information about the available controls, filters, grouping options, and how to use them in this documentation.